 |In their own words||“rais[ing] public awareness of the Palestinian Nakba” and “recognizing and materializing the right of return,” stressing that “the rights of the refugees to return must be accepted.”
 This agenda is equivalent to calling for the elimination of Israel as the nation-state of the Jewish people.|

-- 2012-2015 donors include: Oxfam Great Britain, Broederlijk Delen (Belgium), Rosa Luxemberg Foundation (Germany), Finn Church Aid (Finland), Christian Aid (UK), Trocaire (Ireland), ICCO (Netherlands), CCFD (France), Misereor (Germany), HEKS (Switzerland), Mennonite Central Committee, Jewish Voice for Peace (JVP), Rockefeller Brothers Fund and American Friends Service Committee (AFSC).
+- 2012-2020 donors include: Oxfam Great Britain, Broederlijk Delen (Belgium), Rosa Luxemberg Foundation (Germany), Finn Church Aid (Finland), Christian Aid (UK), Trocaire (Ireland), ICCO (Netherlands), CCFD (France), Misereor (Germany), HEKS (Switzerland), Mennonite Central Committee, Jewish Voice for Peace (JVP), Rockefeller Brothers Fund and American Friends Service Committee (AFSC).
+(See table below for further funding information.)

-- Based on information submitted to the Israeli Registrar of Non Profits, in accordance with the Israeli transparency law, Zochrot received NIS 3,511,584 from foreign governmental bodies between 2012-2015.
+- Based on information submitted to the Israeli Registrar of Non Profits, in accordance with the Israeli transparency law, Zochrot received NIS 7,652,674 from foreign governmental bodies in 2012-2021.

 - A previous funder of Zochrot, the German EVZ foundation, discontinued support in 2012, noting that “EVZ supports educational projects but does not support organizations that also have a political agenda.
 Since Zochrot supports the right of return, the foundation cannot extend its cooperation with it.”